ahmar46/Type_Writter/README.md

-### I made a nice looking Typewriter Effect that can be used.
+### I made a nice looking Typewriter Effect that can be used i.

 ### Technologies Used: HTML, CSS, JavaScript.